vyastreb/ai-terminal/README.md

 ## Overview

 MistralTerminal is a command-line interface for interacting with MistralAI.
 It allows users to send questions directly from the terminal and receive concise answers from MistralAI.
 This script is designed for simplicity and ease of use.
-It keeps the conversation in a local file, so you can continue interact with it without giving the context every time.
+It keeps the conversation history, so you can continue interact with it without giving the context every time.
+The input can be multiline.
+If the script suggest code blocks, you can easily copy them in the clipboard.
 It also supports colored output for enhanced readability.

 ## Author